William Zimmerle

 William Gerlad Zimmerle is a scholar and archaeologist.
 He is also the Director of the Dhofar Ethnography Preservation Project and the Dhofar Rock Art & Arabian Inscriptions Project.

 He is currently a Senior Lecturer in the Arts & Humanities department at New York University Abu Dhabi (NYUAD).

 Education

-Zimmerle has a BA in History and Anthropology from Fairleigh Dickinson University, a Master of Divinity in Religion and Ancient Languages from Harvard University, a PhD in Near Eastern Languages and Civilization from the University of Pennsylvania, and a PgCert in Intellectual Property Law from the University of Edinburgh.
+Zimmerle has a BA degree in History and Anthropology from Fairleigh Dickinson University, a Master of Divinity in Religion and Ancient Languages from Harvard University, a PhD in Near Eastern Languages and Civilization from the University of Pennsylvania, and a PgCert in Intellectual Property Law from the University of Edinburgh.

-Field Work
+Field work

 He has been cataloging rock art found in cave shelters within the Dhofar region of Oman through photography and writing.